The Young Elders

 Those flawed and tiresome instincts told me to keep the two seemingly well-mannered and clean-cut young men on my front porch not only outside my home, but also at arm’s length.

-Rather than being subjected to any “proselytizing,” Elders Carroll and Herrera–whose first names turned out to be Colby, from North Carolina, and Javier, from Peru–kept the conversation light.
+Rather than subjecting me to any “proselytizing,” Elders Carroll and Herrera–whose first names turned out to be Colby, from North Carolina, and Javier, from Peru–kept the conversation light.

-They had come to the Pebble Creek neighborhood–by bicycle–based on the recommendation of neighbors who live two doors down from us and attend the local LDS church.
-In fact, as I later learned, four different local “wards”–or congregations–from throughout the Brazos Valley meet in that building.
+They had come to the Pebble Creek neighborhood in South College Station–by bicycle–based on the recommendation of neighbors who live two doors down from us and attend the local LDS church.
+In fact, as I later learned, four different local “wards”–or congregations–from throughout the Brazos Valley meet in that one building.

 Small talk on the front porch eased my doubts some, but Elder Herrera soon cut to the chase.